Relative (generalized) differential cohomology: Introduction

 The paper is organized as follows.
-In section \ref{RelDeligne} we recall the possible definitions of the relative Deligne cohomology groups.
-In section \ref{RelDiffCoh} we generalize such definitions to any cohomology theory for a pair of manifolds and we show the corresponding long exact sequences.
+In section \ref{RelDiffCoh} we state the possible definitions of relative differential cohomology for a pair of manifolds and we show the corresponding long exact sequences.
 In section \ref{ExSequences} we construct the Bockstein map of each exact sequence and we prove the exactness.
-In section \ref{GenericMap} we generalize the previous constructions to any map of manifolds, not necessarily an embedding.
+In section \ref{GenericMap} we generalize the previous constructions to any map of manifolds, not necessarily a closed embedding.